 “Three Cup” refers to the traditional Taiwanese recipe, which includes equal parts soy sauce, rice wine, and sesame oil.
 Some cooks today deviate from the traditional proportions, but I personally love it.
 Perhaps it is closest to what I remember eating as a kid.

-The technique is easy, but will elevate your tofu dishes ten-fold.
+The technique is easy, but will seriously elevate your tofu dishes ten-fold.
 You simply freeze the tofu, thaw it completely, freeze it again, then thaw it completely again.
 This can be done without taking the tofu out of its packet.

 What happens when you freeze the tofu is that the liquid inside the tofu crystallizes and forms large clumps.
 And when you thaw the tofu, the ice crystals will melt but the space they have taken up will remain there, creating many cracks and tears on the tofu.
 Doing this process two times simply magnifies its effect.

 This turned out really well!
 The freeze/thaw method really made a different texture.
 Definitely need to press out all the water for a good fry.